sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 # DaVinci Resolve PostgreSQL Workflow Tools
-## Tools to effortlessly set up automatic backups and automatic optimizations of DaVinci Resolve 14 Studio PostgreSQL databases
+## Tools to effortlessly set up automatic backups and automatic optimizations of DaVinci Resolve 14 Studio's PostgreSQL databases

 This is a `bash` script that is designed to be run on a macOS Sierra 10.12.6 system that's running as a PostgreSQL server for DaVinci Resolve 14 Studio.

 ## How to use
-1. Download the file `automate-workflow.sh` to your `~/Downloads` folder.
+1. Download the file `macos-automate-workflow.sh` to your `~/Downloads` folder.
 2. In Terminal, execute the following commands to run the script:
 ```
 chmod 755 ~/Downloads/automate-workflow.sh